High-Stakes Meetings Toolkit

 YOUR TOOLKIT CONTENTS

-David Lancefield, Strategy Shift founder, has consolidated 30 years’ experience as a chair, participant, advisor, and observer, in more than 25 countries — and added the leading research from academia.
-The toolkit includes:
+David Lancefield, Strategy Shift founder, has consolidated 30 years’ experience as a chair, participant, advisor, and observer, in more than 25 countries, into this one toolkit.
+Plus, he’s added the leading research from academia.

-50 punchy guides showing you what it takes master the mindsets and practices.
+50 punchy guides showing you what it takes to master the mindsets and practices.

 20 powerful templates to complete and use right away.